SOwOphie/wsedit/README.md

 1. Install the
    [Haskell Tool Stack](http://docs.haskellstack.org/en/stable/README/).
-2. *Optional*: Install either `xclip` or `xsel` with your package manager.
+2. *Optional*, Linux only: Install either `xclip` or `xsel` with your package manager.
 If this step is skipped, `wsedit` will use an internal buffer instead of the system facilities for copy/paste functionality.
 3. Clone the repository (`git clone https://github.com/SirBoonami/wsedit`).
 4. `cd` into the newly created directory (`cd wsedit`).
 5. Run `stack setup` to pull in the correct version of `ghc`.